Yenisey Governorate: 20th century

-In 1914, an ethnographic expedition from the museums of Oxford and Pennsylvania made a trip along the Yenisei, consisting of anthropologist Maria Czaplicka, anthropologist Henry Usher Hall, ornithologist Maud Doria Haviland, Dora Curtis painter, Vasily Korobeinikov.
-The researchers traveled overland to Krasnoyarsk, along the Trans-Siberian Railway and on the "Oryol" steamer climbed the Yenisei to the mouth of the Golchikha, where they spent the summer studying the nature and beliefs of the indigenous peoples of Siberia.
+In 1914, an ethnographic expedition from researchers of the museums of Oxford and Pennsylvania made a trip along the Yenisei, consisting of anthropologist Maria Czaplicka, anthropologist Henry Usher Hall, ornithologist Maud Doria Haviland, painter Dora Curtis, and Vasily Korobeinikov.
+The researchers travelled overland to Krasnoyarsk, along the Trans-Siberian Railway and on the "Oryol" steamer climbed the Yenisei to the mouth of the Golchikha, where they spent the summer studying the nature and beliefs of the indigenous peoples of Siberia.

 A similar administrative-territorial division persisted until the early 1920s.

-Uryankhay Krai existed until August 14, 1921, when local revolutionaries, supported by the Red Army of the RSFSR, decided to proclaim the national sovereignty of Tuvan People's Republic.
-Apart from Mongolia, however, no other country recognized its independence.
+Uryankhay Krai existed until 14 August 1921, when local revolutionaries, supported by the Red Army of the RSFSR, decided to proclaim the national sovereignty of Tuvan People's Republic.
+Apart from Mongolia, however, no other country recognised its independence.

-Since 1923, work began on the zoning of Siberia, which marked the beginning of the administrative reorganization of the territory of the region.
+Since 1923, work began on the zoning of Siberia, which marked the beginning of the administrative reorganisation of the territory of the region.
 Volosts were abolished, enlarged uezds (districts) were created.

-On November 14, 1923, parts of the Yeniseysk Governorate's Minusinsky and Achinsky Uezds were merged with one volost of Kuznetskiy Uyezd of Tomsk Governorate to form new Khakassky Uezd.
-On March 19, 1924, Siberian Revolutionary Committee (Sibrevkom) approved the enlargement of the Yeniseysk governorate's uezds (districts).
+On 14 November 1923, parts of the Yeniseysk Governorate's Minusinsky and Achinsky Uyezds were merged with one volost of Kuznetskiy Uyezd of Tomsk Governorate to form new Khakassky Uyezd.
+On 19 March 1924, Siberian Revolutionary Committee (Sibrevkom) approved the enlargement of the Yeniseysk governorate's uezds (districts).